essif-lab/framework/docs/terms/employer.md

 typeid: employer
 stage: draft
 hoverText: "Employer (of an Actor): a Party on whose behalf this Actor (called an Employee of that Party) might execute Actions."
+glossaryText: "a %Party% on whose behalf this %Actor% (called an %Employee% of that %Party%) might execute %Actions%."
 ---

 :::info Editor's note